feldera/feldera/docs/tutorials/basics/part1.md

 pipeline a name, e.g., "Supply Chain Test Pipeline" and select "Supply Chain Analytics" from the list of SQL programs.

-The selected program is visualized as a rectangle with a little blue stub for each table and view declared in the program.
+The selected program is visualized as a rectangle with a blue dot for each table and view declared in the program.
 These can be used to connect data sources and sinks.
 For the time being, we will run our pipeline without any sources or sinks.
 We will build more exciting pipelines in the next part of the tutorial.

 ![Pipeline Builder](pipeline-builder.png)